jyotsanashyama/Twitter-Sentiment-Analysis/README.md

 - vectorizer.pkl: Serialized CountVectorizer used for feature extraction.
 - requirements.txt: List of dependencies required to run the project.

 Docker
+- To containerize this project, I have used Docker.

+  STEP1: Clone the whole repository in your local system

+  STEP2: Create the Dockerfile

+  STEP3: Build the docker image using this command:\
+  -> docker build -t twitter_sentiment .

+  STEP4: Run the docker container using this command:\
+  -> docker run -p 8501:8501 twitter_sentiment
-  - Pull the Docker  Image from here: https://hub.docker.com/r/jyotsanashyama29/twitter_sentiment
+- Alternatively, you can pull the Docker Image from here to run: https://hub.docker.com/r/jyotsanashyama29/twitter_sentiment